A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Heading back to the boat before dinner, hardly a cloud in the sky.

 It dawns cool and clear.
 No morning dew, no rain.
-This was the weather we were expecting, and it’s finally here.
-We don’t know how long, so we enjoy it as we leave Westport and head north to Burlington, Vermont.
+This was the weather we were expecting, and we're delighted it’s finally here.
+We don’t know how long it will remain, so we enjoy it as we leave Westport and head north to Burlington, Vermont.

-We moved along quickly until we passed Partridge Harbor and saw several sailboats, kayaks, and canoes ahead.
-We crept along for the next three miles watching their progress and just enjoying this beautiful morning.
+We move along quickly until we pass Partridge Harbor and see several sailboats, kayaks, and canoes ahead.
+We creep along for the next three miles watching their progress and just enjoying this beautiful morning.